 - Generate Consumer key and Customer Security

-- Input both of them in the fields.
+- Input both of them in their respective fields.

 For checking the app setup guide to generate consumer key and customer security, the admin can click the option on the bottom right corner, ‘ Check app setup guide’.